its-tushar-bit/sonatype-firewall-extension/insight-brain-java-functional-test/README.md

 #### Fix

-To fix this, run the following command from the root folder of the project (insight-brain):
+To fix this, run the following command from the insight-brain-data folder of the project (insight-brain/insight-brain-data):

 ```
 mvn process-classes